 But there’s more at play than just calculations, says Andrew Groocock, regional partner at Knight Frank.

-He says: "An element of it is scientific.
-Valuations are very factual and based around price per square foot.
+‘An element of it is scientific,’ he says.
+‘Valuations are very factual and based around price per square foot.
 But a lot of it is more emotional.

 For Groocock, the key is to set the most realistic price from the get-go.

-"The more realistic your price is, the more buyer interest you will get.
-It is then easier to negotiate the price up if you have two or more people interested.
+‘The more realistic your price is, the more buyer interest you'll get.
+It's then easier to negotiate the price up if you have two or more people interested.

 Are you in a chain and under pressure to sell your current property in order to move up – or down – the housing ladder, for example?
 Or have you got time on your side?

-“If a quick sale is required, a pricing strategy of offers in excess of a price, as long as it is compelling, will draw all relevant interest to the house and determine market value more quickly.”
+‘If a quick sale is required, a pricing strategy of offers in excess of a price, as long as it is compelling, will draw all relevant interest to the house and determine market value more quickly.’

 Of course, you may not necessarily agree with the valuations or offers you receive for your property.
 The trick is to try and look at your property dispassionately, says Groocock.

-“Sellers are often emotionally attached to their homes and at times, there is a need to distance themselves.
+‘Sellers are often emotionally attached to their homes and at times, there is a need to distance themselves.

 If your price aspirations are on the high side, Wheeler suggests testing the market.